Rockies vs. Red Sox Player Props Betting Odds

 MLB Props Today: Boston Red Sox

-- Kutter Crawford (1-3) will take to the mound for the Red Sox and make his fifth start of the season.
+- The Red Sox will hand the ball to Garrett Whitlock (3-2) for his seventh start of the season.

 |Opponent